alphagov/govuk-puppet/alphagov/vagrant-govuk/README.md

 You will need access to the repos:

 - `puppet` obviously
-- `vcloud-templates` for node definitions
+- `govuk-provisioning` for node definitions

 ## Setup